Frequently asked questions about applying to Manhattan School of Music.

-Audition week for Classical, Jazz, Orchestral, and Contemporary Performance applicants will take place February 25 & 27 – March 4.
+Audition week for Classical, Jazz, Orchestral, and Contemporary Performance applicants take place from the end of February through early March.
+In 2023, auditions were held from February 24 & 26 – March 3.
 More specific audition dates for each instrument will be listed as soon as information is available, usually in late December.
 Auditions are held on campus in one of our many halls.

 May Auditions for Fall 2021 will be held in mid-May, though not all programs are open for this late round of auditions.
 Please contact the Admissions Office by email at email@example.com, or by phone at 917-493-4436, for more information.